NashTech-Labs/spring-cloud-gateway-with-microservices/README.md

 # spring-cloud-gateway-with-microservices
 This template helps us to spring cloud gateway and its working.
-The template included the gateway repository and microservices repository.
-And this gateway routes the requests to specific microservice.
+The template included the gateway repo and microservices repos'.
+And this gateway responsible to route the requests to specific microservice.

 # first microservice
 This is a microservice which is responsible for accepting the request and returns the string in response.